FaruNL/Coffee-Machine--Java/README.md

 # Coffee-Machine--Java

-Use of OOP (Kinda sloppy) and basic coffee machine, made with Java
+- Use of OOP (Kinda sloppy) and basic coffee machine, made with Java
+- Part of the Jetbrains Academy course